snapetech/slskdn/packaging/unraid/README.md

-# slskdn Unraid Template
+# slskdN Unraid Template

-This template allows you to easily install slskdn on Unraid via Community Applications.
+This template allows you to easily install slskdN on Unraid via Community Applications.

 ## Quick Install (Manual)

-If slskdn isn't in the official Community Apps yet, you can add it manually:
+If slskdN isn't in the official Community Apps yet, you can add it manually:

 1. In Unraid, go to **Settings → Docker → Template Repositories**
 2. Add this URL: